workingDog/scalakml/README.md

 ## Usage

-To use the library in your project simply include the scalakml.jar file provided in the bin directory.
+To use the library in your project simply include the scalakml.jar file provided in the bin directory, and the scalaxal.jar from the lib directory.

     object WriteExample4 {
       def main(args: Array[String])  {